Otolaryngology & Allergy Testing & Immunotherapy Clinic located in Mandeville, Hammond, & Slidell, LA

 Obstructive sleep apnea makes you wake up gasping for air, disturbs your partner with snoring, and leaves you feeling unrested even after a full night of sleep.
-At SLENT in Slidell and Mandeville, Louisiana, expert otolaryngologist James Connolly, MD, evaluates your sleep quality, and if he determines you have sleep apnea, can provide solutions.
+At SLENT in Slidell, Metairie, and Mandeville, Louisiana, expert otolaryngologist James Connolly, MD, evaluates your sleep quality, and if he determines you have sleep apnea, can provide solutions.
 Call one of the locations or schedule an appointment online to find relief from sleep disruption and avoid the complications of sleep apnea.

 Obstructive sleep apnea is a sleep disorder that causes your airway to become blocked during sleep.
 Your tongue relaxes and falls to the back of the throat or the soft tissue of your palate and throat relax too much, creating a narrow or blocked airway.

 The narrow opening causes louder, more virulent snoring as air vibrates against the tissue.
 And, when the airway closes off, you awaken momentarily because your body senses a lack of oxygen.
 When you have sleep apnea, you’re not always aware of these brief awakenings – but they do disrupt your natural sleep cycles.

 Obstructive sleep apnea symptoms may be first noticed by your partner, who is disturbed by loud snoring.
 Other signs you may have sleep apnea include: